CodeWracker/CodeWracker/README.md

 ### About Me

-- 😄 My name is Rodrigo Ferraz Souza and I'm a computer engineering student at UFSC
+- 😄 My name is Rodrigo Ferraz Souza and I'm a computer engineering major at UFSC
 - ⚡ I have a Youtube Channel: www.youtube.com/channel/UCKuroQvLYe--kKd8kJ6GBYg
 - 💬 I have a Blog: www.souzacode.wixsite.com/blog